brightdigit/StealthyStash/README.md

 # Introduction

-**StealthyState** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.
+**StealthyStash** provides an pluggable easy abstract layer for accessing Keychain data as well as an API for encoding and decoding complex data in the Keychain.

 ## Requirements